 “It’s, it’s, it’s worse than that.
 Just tell me how much you know, so I can explain from there.”

 I sighed.
-I hadn’t meant to sigh out loud in front of Yali, but I was already nervous, and now I had to remember some shit from Divinity class.
+I couldn’t help it – I was already nervous, and now I had to remember some shit from Divinity class.
 Everyone knew about the Ravelling, but you wouldn’t know the details unless you were super religious.
 I did my best to summarize.
-“Every winter, each of the gods picks its favorite chump and pulls them into the Otherworld, where they’ve got to do some sort of tasks.
-If they live, they get to go home, and the gods can… Get some sort of nutrition out of it?
+“Every winter, each of the gods picks its favorite chump and pulls them into the Otherworld, where they’ve got to do some sort of challenges.
+If they live, they get to go home, and the gods can… get some sort of nutrition out of it?
 Look, I paid attention in class, but I don’t know the esoteric stuff.
-And don’t make me recite the titles –”
+And don’t make me recite the titles –“

 Yali smiled wryly.
 “I like the way you called the Ravellers ‘chumps’.”